westbot657/PyCrust/README.md

 # PyCrust
 A sandboxed Python to wasm32-wasi compiler written in rust

+This is currently under development and is far from usable.

 Feature checklist
 - [ ] Correctly lex and parse python